Bartavius/Plonkstars/README.md

 Backend - pyFlask, SQL (Postgres)

 Server-side is hosted on Render<br>
-client-side is hosted on Vercel
+Client-side is hosted on Vercel